jetbrains-academy/Functional_Programming_Scala/Monads/Syntactic Sugar and For-Comprehensions/task.md

-In case of any monad, be it `Option`, `Either`, `Try`, or any other, it's possible to chain multiple functions together with `flatMap`.
+In the case of any monad, be it `Option`, `Either`, `Try`, or any other, it's possible to chain multiple functions together with `flatMap`.
 We've seen many examples where a successfully computed result is passed straight to the next function: `foo(a).flatMap(bar).flatMap(baz)`.
 In many real-world situations, there is some additional logic that is executed in between calls.
 Consider the following realistic example: